Bartender/Server (Current Employee) – Kitchener, ON – 13 October 2016

 Despite the hardships I had during my 5 year program of Ph.D, I had the perfect colleagues that I adored working with.
 One of the best things that I really valued while working at the school of Pharmacy at University of Waterloo is the flexibility of time.
 I can go and work whenever I wanted to and leave whenever I can and this helped me to finish my projects in the most preferable way to me.

-Mathematics Teaching Assistant (Former Employee) – Waterloo, ON – September 1, 2016
+Teaching and Research Assistant (Former Employee) – Waterloo, ON – 16 August 2016

 A typical day consisted of working with the international students and helping them with the assigned assignment to boost their performance in the real work environment.
 I learned a lot about the Chinese culture from my students, improved my time management skills and my work ethics.
 The management was very helpful. and actively cared about the wellbeing of both, the students and the mentors.
 My co-workers were friendly and fun to work with.
 The hardest part of the job was also the most enjoyable part of the job: the students!
 Helping them achieve the desired standard was hard, though not impossible; and every small improvement felt like an achievement.